310mc/https-310mc.github.io-tl/source/_posts/submarine/nirai_kanai.md

 {% endbubble %}

 {% bubble Keito %}
-The student council is none of your business, is it?
+The Student Council is none of your business, is it?
 {% endbubble %}

 {% bubble Chiaki %}